whitead/symd/README.md

 TODO:

-Find TODOs

-Nlist broken?
+Science
+1. Wyckoff Monte Carlo
+2. Water

+Code:
 1. Revise to use enclosing cubes and check implementation
 2. Investigate - might just be inconsistent when we had jumps but is ok

-3D
-1. Write out matrix inverse
-2. Compiler Flags - O0 is requierd right now ??

-Science
-1. Wyckoff Monte Carlo
-2. BAOAB
-3. 3D

 Compiling
 -------------------------